dome9/cloud-bots/README.md

 Usage: AUTO: rds_quarantine_instance
 Limitations: Instance needs to be "Available" in order to update.
 If it's in "backing up" state, this will fail
 (Might not work with Aurora since it's in a cluster)

-## s3_delete_bucket
-What it does: Deletes an S3 bucket
-Usage: AUTO: s3_delete_bucket
-Limitations: none

 ## s3_delete_permissions
 What it does: Deletes all ACLs and bucket policies from a bucket